classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe-connect.md

 <a name="admin-setup"></a>

-## Admin Setup: Enable Stripe Direct Payment
+## Admin Setup: Enable Stripe Connect Payment

-Admin should follow these steps to enable Stripe Direct split payments:
+Admin should follow these steps to enable Stripe Connect split payments:

 <br>